dotnet/dotnet-monitor/documentation/localmachine.md

 ### Local configuration

-In order to efficiently debug a specific local process one of the possible options inclulde defining a default process.
-This will ensure `dotnet monitor` automatically collects artifacts and logs based on, for example, a specific process name.
+To monitor a specific local process you can use the settings file to define a default process.
+This ensures `dotnet monitor` automatically collects artifacts and logs based on a process criteria you have identified (e.g. process name, process id, etc.).

-Defining a default process on Windows requires define settings filee is in the following user path `%USERPROFILE%\.dotnet-monitor\settings.json`.
-In the following example `dotnet monitor` default process is configured to look for a process named __BuggyDemoCode__.
+Defining a default process on Windows requires creating a settings file in the user path (`%USERPROFILE%\.dotnet-monitor\settings.json`).
+In the following example the default process has a process name of __BuggyDemoCode__.

 ```json
 {